ccztux/modpd/README.md

 # modpd
 (**M**onitoring **O**bsessing **D**ata **P**rocessor **D**aemon)

 You can use modpd with send_nrdp.php or send_nsca.
 It increases the performance of an existing Nagios 3.x.x installation greatly, because the obsessing commands will be executed by modpd and not by the nagios process itself.
+Nagios executes the obsessing command after every check, where obsessing is activated and than Nagios waits, till every obsessing command was executed successfully or timed out.

 # TODO: